kkuchima/cv/README.md

 ### Mitsubishi UFJ Information Technology (April 2014 - March 2018)
 Systems Engineer / Project Manager
 * Designed and built the infrastructure for a Windows-based mobile messaging service.
-Implemented operational jobs and data replication mechanism for disaster recovery using Powershell.
+Built operational jobs and data replication mechanism for disaster recovery using Powershell.
 Introduced operational automation to reduce operational load and improve availability.
-* Led the Asia region integration project for a messaging system as Project Manager.
-Consolidated fragmented messaging services within the region, optimized traffic routing across Asia, Japan, US and EMEA.
+* Led the APAC region integration project for a messaging system as Project Manager.
+Consolidated fragmented messaging services within the region, optimized traffic routing across APAC, Japan, US and EMEA.
 Successfully completed system migration through close communication with each region.
 * Led the migration of a large-scale messaging system, comprising hundreds of servers, from an on-premises vSphere environment to SaaS as Project Manager.
 Designed the overall architecture, including a hybrid cloud configuration during the migration period.